NetherlandsWorldwide

 • Knowledge of Dutch society

-5. Make an appointment to sit the exam
+5. Make an appointment to take the exam

-You must sit the exam at a Dutch mission in a country of which you are a national or for which you hold a residence permit.
-The section ‘Making an appointment’ below explains how to make an appointment and what you must bring.
+You must take the civic integration exam at a Dutch embassy or consulate-general.
+The section ‘Making an appointment’ explains how you can make an appointment and what you need to bring with you.

 6. Wait for your result

-You will receive an email from DUO within 8 weeks informing you whether you have passed your exam.
+You will receive an email from DUO within 8 weeks telling you whether you have passed the exam.

 Making an appointment

-Within 5 days of paying the exam fees you will receive payment confirmation from DUO.
-With this confirmation you can make an appointment to sit the exam.
+Within 5 days of paying the exam fees, DUO will send you a payment confirmation.
+With this confirmation, you can make an appointment to take the exam.

-Make an appointment at the Netherlands embassy in Beirut by emailing: bei-ca@minbuza.nl
+Make an appointment at the Dutch embassy in Beirut by emailing: bei-ca@minbuza.nl.
+Please include your candidate number in your email.

 Bring the following with you to your appointment: